DisSaith/DisSaith/README.md

 <ins>login</ins> : _acohaut_

 ### 🌱 About me
 I come from the south of France, near Marseille, in Provence.
 I moved to Paris in 2019 to study.
-I starded at university, where I studied Cinema and discovered computer science and Python (thanks to a college option).
-I continued with a private film school before changing direction and take part in the "competitive examination" (the "piscine") for 42 Paris.
+I started at university, where I studied Cinema and discovered computer science and Python (thanks to a college option).
+I continued with a private film school before changing direction and taking part in the "competitive examination" (the "piscine") for 42 Paris.
 Now i'm gradually learning to become a software engineer !

 ### 📍 My links